Compare 5900+ plans from over 140+ eSIM brands

 I am waiting for long time

-Brazil offers over 100 travel eSIM providers and more than 3,300 prepaid data plans.
-With such a wide array of options, travelers can easily find an eSIM that fits their needs.
+There are 140+ travel eSIM providers and 5, 700+ prepaid data plans available for use in Brazil.
+With a wide variety of options, travelers can easily find an eSIM that suits their needs.

 In Brazil, the primary Mobile Network Operators (MNOs) are: